Weekly jobless claims in the United States hit their lowest level in 13 months; drop in home sales | ExBulletin

 Weekly jobless claims in the United States hit their lowest level in 13 months; drop in home sales

-The number of Americans filing new unemployment benefits fell to a 13-month low last week, suggesting layoffs were lowering and raising expectations for another month of successful job growth in April as the reopening of the economy releases pent-up demand.
+WASHINGTON (Reuters) – The number of Americans filing new claims for unemployment benefits fell to a 13-month low last week, suggesting that layoffs were declining and raising expectations for another month of growth of successful employment in April as the reopening of the economy unleashed the crisis. increased demand.

 As the labor market recovery gathers pace, red flags are emerging in the housing market, the star of the economy during the COVID-19 pandemic.
 Sales of previously owned homes fell to a seven-month low in March as prices hit an all-time high amid acute home shortages, other data showed on Thursday.
 Realtors have warned that expensive homes could become a permanent feature of the market, deepening inequalities.